HJYao00/DenseConnector/docs/Evaluation.md

 Moreover, the upper limit of frames T is determined by the `max_position_embeddings` of the large language model.
 For example, when using vit-L/336px with pooling (where each frame is downsampled by a factor of two), each frame results in 288 tokens.
 Therefore, the setting of T should satisfy T*288 < max_position_embeddings.

-### Second Step:
+### Second Step: Evaluate the Results By GPT-3.5
-After generating video predictions, we evaluate them using gpt-3.5.
+After generating video predictions, we evaluate them by GPT-3.5.
 The command is as follows:

 ```
 sh scripts/v1_5/eval/video/gpt_eval/eval_qa_msvd.sh